bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/syllabus.md

 explained, justified and analyzed.

-__Partner optional:__  You may work with one partner (see course policies for details on what this means).
+_Assignment partner policy:_  You may work with one partner (see course policies for details on what this means).
 One member of the team should submit the assignment and should  add the other member to the "team" so that (s)he  can get the credit.

-__Honor code:__ Assignments are at collaboration-level 1; that is,
-verbal collaboration without solution sharing (check course policies for details on what this means).
+_Assignment honor code:_ Assignments are at collaboration-level 1; that is, verbal collaboration without solution sharing (check course policies for details on what this means).
 There are lots of resources online, such as lecture notes, animations, visualizations, practice problems,